 July 8, 2014

-Lasell sophomore Jay Frazone's summer has been a lesson in grassroots activism.
+Lasell sophomore Jay Franzone's summer has been a lesson in grassroots activism.

-Frazone has volunteered his time to publicize and support a National Gay Blood Drive in more than 60 cities across the nation on July 11.
-Frazone serves as the Director of Social Media and Political Outreach for the grassroots group that organized the drive.
+Franzone has volunteered his time to publicize and support a National Gay Blood Drive in more than 60 cities across the nation on July 11.
+Franzone serves as the Director of Social Media and Political Outreach for the grassroots group that organized the drive.